yonzilch/blog/content/posts/use-backrest-for-Linux-full-backup.md

 ### Needs
 I am writing this post to record the effective method for establishing a automatic workflow that ensure my Linux desktop system is backed up correctly.

-With no pain, and no mess things, totally use open-source software make this work seamlessly after configuring the process.
+With no pain, and no messy things, totally use open-source software make this work seamlessly after configuring the process.

 ## Overview